AndriiChystoborodov/Klar-bot/README.md

 > *"Just tell it what you spent.
 Get honest analysis.
 No bank access required."*

-Klar is a Telegram bot that helps young professionals and students in expensive cities like Zürich track their spending without connecting a bank account.
+Klar is a Telegram bot that helps peoples track their spending without connecting a bank account.
 Log expenses by voice, text, or CSV — get AI-powered monthly analysis and saving tips.

 ---

 ## The Problem

 Logging expenses manually is too much friction.
 You open an app, tap through menus, fill in fields.
 Nobody does it consistently.
 And even when you do, the app shows you a pie chart with no advice and no answer to the real question: **where did my money actually go and what should I do about it?**

-- 60% of Gen Z live paycheck to paycheck *(Deloitte, 2024)*
-- Gen Z on average spends nearly 2x what they have in savings *(Bank of America Institute, 2025)*
-- Existing apps either require bank access, cost $15/month, or give generic tips that don't apply to your situation

 ---